zlatnaspirala/creator-2dmap/README.md

   If you use this code you need to provide your modification like open source with same licence GPL v3.
-   In short way explanation: You can use it in commercial or noncommercial projects if you provide origin licence with software or refer your modification source code if you make some improvements.
+   In short way explanation: You can use it in commercial or noncommercial projects -if you provide origin licence with software, refer your modification source code with public link.
+    If you make some improvements then let other people to use source just like you did.
 ```

 ### Export structure : ###